 Using the AWS Management Console, you can easily create new Multi-AZ deployments or modify existing Single-AZ instances to become Multi-AZ deployments.
 To create a new Multi-AZ deployment using the AWS Management Console, simply click the "Yes" option for "Multi-AZ Deployment" when launching a DB Instance.
 To convert an existing Single-AZ DB Instance to a Multi-AZ deployment, use the "Modify" option corresponding to your DB Instance in the AWS Management Console.

-Amazon RDS for MySQL, PostgreSQL, and Amazon Aurora allow you to use these engines' built-in replication with Read Replicas, to scale beyond the capacity constraints of a single DB Instance for read-heavy database workloads.
+Amazon RDS for MySQL, and PostgreSQL allow you to use these engines' built-in replication with Read Replicas, to scale beyond the capacity constraints of a single DB Instance for read-heavy database workloads.
 You can use Multi-AZ deployments and Read Replicas in conjunction to enjoy the complementary benefits of each.
 You can simply specify that a given Multi-AZ deployment is the source DB Instance for your Read Replicas.
 That way you gain both the data durability and availability benefits of Multi-AZ deployments and the read scaling benefits of Read Replicas.

 Note that for Multi-AZ deployments, you have the option to create your Read Replica in an AZ other than that of the primary and the standby for even more redundancy.
 You can identify the AZ corresponding to your standby by looking at the "Secondary Zone" field of your DB Instance in the AWS Management Console.